Ajrarn/Natao/app/languages/helpMarkdown-en.md

     An example of text.

-You may also three grave accents ( ` ) to indicate the beginning and the end of a block of grayed out text:
+You may also insert three grave accents ( ` ) to indicate the beginning and the end of a block of grayed out text:

     Here's my text: